 I come from Baotou, "the city of deers".
 Besides astronomy, I like spending all day at history museums learning random facts that are fun, such as:

-This is how astronomers in 16th century measured RA and DEC.
-(Shot by me in the Ancient Observatory, Beijing)
+This is how astronomers in 16th century measured stellar coordinates.

 Research